 Speaking of security, there is a very nice article about how to secure your Ubuntu server in 10 minutes.
-In this blog post, I’ll try to use the hints from that article, and create a playbook that should apply everything within 30 seconds.

 What is Ansible?

 From the official Ansible website: